Doctor of Education (Ed.D.)

 Upon completion of this program, students will have earned a Doctor of Education (Ed.D.) in Curriculum & Instruction.
 They will be eligible for D level licensure as an Instructional Specialist after attaining a passing score on the appropriate PRAXIS exam.
 Students completing the program typically work as Curriculum or Instructional Leaders within classrooms or districts, as mentors/coaches for colleagues, and/or as instructors at the collegiate level.

-Gardner-Webb University offers an EdS degree program for candidates who complete all EDCI coursework, and wish to graduate from Gardner-Webb without completing a dissertation.
-This degree may support candidates who have determined the dissertation is no longer a necessary step in
+Gardner-Webb University also offers an EdS degree program for candidates who complete all EDCI coursework, and wish to graduate from Gardner-Webb without completing a dissertation.
+The EdS degree may support candidates who have determined the dissertation is no longer a necessary step in pursuing their professional goals and allows for recognition of the advanced coursework completed in the program.

 Prerequisites